JeanPhilippeDubois/CAssemblyInjector/README.md

 C++ & Assembly Internal DLL Injector that injects DLL into the header of the file so the DLL is loaded.

-Something I built after 2-3 months on guidedhacking.com
+Something I built after 2-3 months.